philsajdak/decyx/README.md

 - __Claude API key__.
 You can obtain one [here](https://www.anthropic.com/api).

 > [!NOTE]
-> Ghidra ships with a Python 2.7.3 extension system based on Jython, so Decompanion is written with this in mind.
+> Ghidra ships with a Python 2.7.3 extension system based on Jython, so Decyx is written with this in mind.

 ## Installation

 1. Clone this repository.

-2. Add the main `Decompanion` directory in Ghidra:
+2. Add the main `Decyx` directory in Ghidra:
    - Go to `Window` > `Script Manager`
    - In the `Script Manager` window, go to `Manage Script Directories`
-   - In the `Bundle Manager` window, add the `Decompanion` directory
+   - In the `Bundle Manager` window, add the `Decyx` directory
    - The script will be populated inside the `Script Manager` window.
 Enable it by checking the `In Tool` box.

 3. Add your Claude API key to Ghidra's preferences:
-   - When you run the Decompanion extension for the first time, it will prompt you to enter your Claude API key.
+   - When you run the Decyx extension for the first time, it will prompt you to enter your Claude API key.
 Once entered, the key will be stored in Ghidra's preferences for future use.

 ## Usage